larigens/readme-gen/README.md

 If you need more guidance on how to use README Lab, click here for the tutorial!

+FYI: the README will be generated with some hints that you will need to change according to your project.
+After you finish, erase the notes.

 ## Guide

 You can find a template README.md inside the `utils` folder where you will find all the items and reasons why you should add them to your file.